aws-samples/inspector2-enablement-with-cli/README.md

 ### 2.3.
 Access and permissions
 #### 2.3.1.
 Access to the Organizations management account
-From the Organization management account, designate a Delegated Admininistrator for Amazon Inspector2.
+From the Organization management account, designate a Delegated Administrator for Amazon Inspector2.

 #### 2.3.2.
-Access the Delegated Admininistrator (DA)
+Access the Delegated Administrator (DA)
 The effective management of Amazon Inspector2 will be done from the DA account.
 Unlike AWS Organizations, Amazon Inspector is a Regional service.
 This means that a delegated administrator must be designated in each Region and must add and enable scans for members in each AWS Region for which you would like to manage Amazon Inspector.

 #### 2.3.3.
 Permissions to designate a DA